matthewgiarra/simple-ai/README.md

 - `ruh.sh`, which launches a Docker container and runs the `.py` file

 # Philosophy
 Many online [examples](https://github.com/NVIDIA/DeepLearningExamples/) include custom functions to load their datasets, launch processes, calculate performance benchmarks, and so on.
-This often obfuscates parts of the code that would otherwise help you understand how to implement the functionality in your own projects.
+This can be helpful for creating clean, compact-looking code, but often obfuscates the sections of code that would otherwise help you understand how to implement their functionality in your own projects.
+Instead, the codes in this repository are written to maximize transparency at the expense of compactness.
+Our codes may be a bit longer, but you should be able to easily read through the steps, and understand the relationships between them, without having to dig through multiple packages.